List of Star Wars creatures: Barri

 Barri are enigmatic spacefaring creatures that can hitch rides on asteroids and derelict spacecraft for thousands of years in space.
 Their acid secretions break down and help the barris digest the asteroid they ride on.

 Beck-tori

 Beck-tori are aquatic parasites endemic to the planet Nam Priax.
-They are blue and resemble the shape of an eel.
+They are blue and look like eels.
 These creatures channel the force to enhance their senses and heal themselves.

 Beldon

 Beldons are colossal floating creatures found in the lower atmosphere of Bespin.
 They are gas-filled creatures that can metabolize the natural chemicals and biospheric plankton of the slushy gas-liquid-solid interface (via long, trailing, tentacles) of the lower atmosphere.
 Beldons grow between 800m and 10 km.
 They travel together in herds.
 Their light-sensitive skin cells aid with defense and metabolism.
 Eggs and sperm are released into the atmosphere and drift freely until random fertilization.
 They have a caudal fin on their back to help with stability.
 They excrete Tibannna gas which can be collected and used as a hyperdrive coolant.
 They are surrounded by a small electrical field to detect approaching danger.
 A herd of Beldons are seen in season 2 of Star Wars Rebels.